Welcome to the DU Center for Orthopaedic Biomechanics

 - Human Dynamics Lab

 Housed in the Department of Mechanical & Materials Engineering at DU, the Center for Orthopaedic Biomechanics is a dynamic research environment committed to advancing orthopaedic biomechanics, improving patient outcomes and educating students.
 With current grants from NSF, NIH, implant manufacturers and research foundations, the Center is performing state-of-the-art research and has a strong record of publication and external support.
 The faculty is committed to student experiences at all levels: undergraduate, MS, PhD and post-doctoral fellows.
 Please see the individual laboratories and research projects pages for more detail on current activities.

 For current happenings in the lab, visit us on Facebook

 Interested in being part of a research study?

 We need volunteers!
-See details below for the different studies then contact us to see if you qualify.
 Studies generally take place in our state-of-the-art Human Dynamics Lab and can be a fun way to learn more about biomechanics.
+Contact us for details.

 Interested in giving?